How to Review Your Last Year in Real Estate to Set Goals for the Next

 Your problem is probably that you’re not taking bold action because you’re afraid.
 Most of the time when you’re afraid its because there’s something that you don’t understand.
 Ignorance breeds confusion breeds fear.
 Fear kills motivation and activity.

 Its possible that you still need to learn the business.
-If that’s the case then make a goal for your education (more on this in part 2).
+If that’s the case then make a goal for your education.

 If the truth is that you’ve already learned everything that you need to and since then you’ve been lazy or afraid then over the next posts in this series I hope we can help you get past that with a real actionable plan.